 Six or seven PGY-2 residents are accepted each year into the Neurology Residency Training Program (PGY-2 to PGY-4) each year.
 For more information about the application process and PGY-1 year requirements, please see the Application Process page.

 We recognize that many aspects of neurology practice occur only in the outpatient setting and we strive to make sure that the resident's outpatient experience is rich and varied so they will gain expertise in these areas.
 Outpatient experiences include:

 - Resident continuity clinic: Throughout the three years of neurology residency training, the residents follow patients in their continuity clinic in the Department's ambulatory center.
-Resident clinics are staffed by neurology clinical faculty and residents are provided with increasing autonomy in patient management decisions as they progress through their training.
+Resident clinics occur in the same clinic as faculty see patients, with the same level of nursing and administrative support.
+Clinics are staffed by neurology clinical faculty and residents are provided with increasing autonomy in patient management decisions as they progress through their training.